refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 :::note

-Notice that we've added a `refine` command to the `package.json` file.
+Notice that we have the `refine` command defined in `"scripts"`.
 This command is used to run the CLI commands.
 You can use the `refine` command to run the CLI commands with the `npx` command as well.

 :::